UNC-Major-Lab/MSAcquisitionSimulator/README.md

 **Post-translational modifications**
 **Retention time**
-**Ionization efficiency**
+Determined via the BioLCCC library (http://pythonhosted.org/pyteomics.biolccc/) **Ionization efficiency**
 Every peptide's ionization efficiency is sampled from a uniform random distribution between 0 and 1.
 **Charge state distribution**
-Every peptide's charge state distribution is equal a binomial distribution with n = the number of basic residues + 1 (for the n-terminus) and k = the charge (between 1 and n).
-The probability of success is .7 + .3 x random_uniform(0,1).
+Every peptide's charge state distribution is equal to a binomial distribution with n = the number of basic residues + 1 (for the n-terminus) and k = the charge (between 1 and n).
+The probability of success p = .7 + .3 x uniform_random(0,1).
 **Isotopic distribution**
 **Ion abundance**
 ###**Acquisition simulation**